 Teriflunomide may cause serious or life-threatening liver damage.
 The risk of liver damage may be increased in people taking other medications known to cause liver damage, and in people who already have liver disease.
 Tell your doctor if you have liver disease.
 Your doctor may tell you not to take teriflunomide.
 Tell your doctor and pharmacist about all the medications you are taking so they can check whether any of your medications may increase the risk that you will develop liver damage during your treatment with teriflunomide.
 If you experience any of the following symptoms, call your doctor immediately: nausea, vomiting, extreme tiredness, unusual bleeding or bruising, lack of energy, loss of appetite, pain in the upper right part of the stomach, yellowing of the skin or eyes, dark-colored urine, or flu-like symptoms.
-If liver damage is suspected, your doctor may stop teriflunomide treatment and may give you a treatment that will help to remove teriflunomide more quickly from your body.
+If liver damage is suspected, your doctor may stop teriflunomide and may give you a treatment that will help to remove teriflunomide more quickly from your body.

 Keep all appointments with your doctor and the laboratory.
 Your doctor will order certain tests before you begin your treatment and regularly during your treatment to check your body's response to teriflunomide.

 Do not take teriflunomide if you are pregnant or plan to become pregnant.
 Teriflunomide may harm the fetus.
 You should not begin taking teriflunomide until you have taken a pregnancy test with negative results and your doctor tells you that you are not pregnant.
 You must use an effective method of birth control before you begin taking teriflunomide, during your treatment with teriflunomide, and for up to 2 years after treatment, until blood tests show that you have low enough levels of teriflunomide in your blood.
 If your period is late, you miss a period, or you think you may be pregnant during your treatment with teriflunomide or for 2 years after your treatment, call your doctor immediately.
-If you are a male and your partner can become pregnant, you should use effective birth control during your treatment.
-If you plan to become pregnant or can become pregnant, talk to your doctor about a treatment that will help to remove teriflunomide more quickly from your body after you stop taking the medication.
+If you are a male and your partner can become pregnant, you and your partner should use effective birth control during your treatment.
+If you or your partner plan to become pregnant or can become pregnant, talk to your doctor about a treatment that will help to remove teriflunomide more quickly from your body after you stop taking the medication.

 Your doctor or pharmacist will give you the manufacturer's patient information sheet (Medication Guide) when you begin treatment with teriflunomide and each time you refill your prescription.
 Read the information carefully and ask your doctor or pharmacist if you have any questions.
 You can also visit the Food and Drug Administration (FDA) website ( Web Site) or the manufacturer's website to obtain the Medication Guide.